 Moroccan spices are simply beautiful: bold colors, bright flavors, and endless flavor combinations.
-This Moroccan Chicken dish utilizes several classic Moroccan flavors and unites them in a creamy coconut milk sauce.
+This Moroccan Chicken dish utilizes several classic Moroccan flavors and unites them in a creamy coconut and tomato sauce.
 I first made this dish 18 years ago and have found my favorite blend of spices.
 Feel free to experiment and make it your own!

 The Tagine is the traditional way of preparing this Moroccan Chicken dish.
-This recipe is designed for cooking stovetop in a Dutch oven or slow-cooker.
+However, this recipe is designed for cooking stovetop in a Dutch oven or slow-cooker.
 Either way, the chicken thighs simmer in the sauce until fork-tender and they soak up all the flavors of the spices.
 Be sure to spoon a generous portion of the sauce into your bowl because it’s so delicious!

 Moroccan Chicken